cozzyd/interposcatter/README.md

 # Interposcatter

 Interposcatter allows you to plot one dependent variable of a time series vs. another.

-O
+To use it, you must have at least two time series plotted (a data frame with first field time, second field numeric).

+More documentation will be written in the future, maybe.

 ## Getting started